oleg-wx/translate/README.md

 # Simply Translate

 Simplest translations for JS.
-Consider it even more as a object mapper, a Dictionary, not translation AI or Bot or something... :)
+Even consider it more as an object mapper, a Dictionary, but not translation AI or Bot or something... :)
+_[Typescript support]_

 ### **Breaking changes**